Meta facebook tracking pixel

 • Should I see my eye doctor during treatment?
 If so, how often?

 Talk to your health care team.
 It is important to talk with your doctor about any changes in your eyes or vision.
-Try keeping a journal to track the timing and severity of any changes to trace any patterns to report to your doctor.
-Some of the things you may want to write down in your journal include:
+Some of the things you may want to tell them:

 • The date and time you experience eye or vision changes